-Below is the poster of our next conference happening in Cork this October:
+Below is the poster of our next conference happening in Maynooth this coming March 2024:

 PREVIOUS EVANGELIUM CONFERENCES

 First Evangelium Event in Cork Places Emphasis on Lifelong Formation

 Evangelium Ireland’s first ever regional conference drew a crowd of 135 to Cork city centre on Saturday October 7th.
 After multiple young adult conferences in the Dublin region, this was the first Evangelium apologetics conference in Munster.

 The ‘Towards Lifelong Formation’ event in the Imperial Hotel included talks by Fr.
 Eamon Roche, Bishop Alphonsus Cullinan and Fr.
 Patrick Cahill.
 Their lectures focused on the need for a greater emphasis on religious formation at all stages of life.

 This comes at a time when Catholic education is facing a number of threats and challenges which are making it harder for parents to ensure that their children are taught the Faith within their schools.

 Evangelium Ireland PRO, James Bradshaw, said the organisation was delighted that the experiment of taking Evangelium

 on the road had proved successful.
 “It was a terrific day of thought-provoking talks, stimulating Q&A sessions and plenty of warm conversations as well.
 The tremendous reception we received in Cork was another indication of the appetite which exists among young people for catechesis,” he said.